-The timeline of this project will begin in January of 2022.
-During this month we will extract DNA samples from previously collected tissues while simultaneously working with Arbor BioSci to design the genetic panel.
-We will submit our final design to Arbor BioSci by Feb 1st, after which there is a six-week turnaround to receive the panel.
-By March 14th, we will verify the efficacy of the panel through pilot testing and will begin applying the panel to our full range of samples in April 2022.
+The timeline of this project will begin in Feb of 2022.
+During this month we will extract DNA samples from tissues while simultaneously working with Arbor BioSci to design the genetic panel.
+We will submit our final design to Arbor BioSci by Mar 1st, after which there is a six-week turnaround to receive the panel.
+By April 14th, we will verify the efficacy of the panel through pilot testing and will begin applying the panel to our full range of samples in May 2022.

 Dec 21, 2021

 Reach out to Arbor BioSciences design team to begin panel creation

 Apr 14, 2022

 Begin testing genetic panel efficacy

 Meet the Team